1budugu/mtbmadesimple.com/readme.md

 - Responsive design that works on various devices.

 ## Contact
-You can reach me at: your_email@example.com
+You can reach me on discord at: jayfromtheonlytrio

 Feel free to provide feedback or ask questions!